fson/coffeescript-style-guide/README.md

 Separate top-level function and class definitions with a single blank line.

 Separate method definitions inside of a class with a single blank line.
+Use a single blank line also before the first method of a class.

 Use a single blank line within the bodies of methods or functions in cases where this improves readability (e.g., for the purpose of delineating logical sections).